flutter/website/src/development/accessibility-and-localization/internationalization.md

 }
 ```

-Upon regenerating the `AppLocalizations` file, `AppLocalizations.of(context)` has a new `hello` method
+Regenerate the `AppLocalizations` file.
+This adds a `hello` method call to
+the `AppLocalizations.of(context)` object, and the method accepts
-which accepts a parameter of type `String`.
-The method itself returns a string.
+a parameter of type `String`; the `hello` method returns a string.

-Replace the body of the builder passed into `Builder` with
+Implement this by replacing the code passed into `Builder`
+with the following:

 <?code-excerpt "gen_l10n_example/lib/main.dart (Placeholder)" remove="/wombat|Wombats|he'|they|pronoun/"?>
 ```dart